wliang463/wliang463.github.io/index.md

 ### MCMC Analysis of Anomalies in Lunar Gravity Data

 Analysis of the lunar gravity dataset reveals anomalous signal originating from subsurface Grand Canyon-sized structures.
-I used Bayesian statistics and Markov chain Monte Carlo to constrain the depth, thickness, and widths of the structures.
+I used Bayesian statistics and Markov chain Monte Carlo (MCMC) to constrain the depth, thickness, and widths of the structures.
 Our analysis resulted in an increase of 60% in model precision and peer-reviewed publications in high-impact journals, as well as widespread media coverage.

 <img src="/images/moon_gravity_map.png" style="width: 99%" />
 <img src="/images/earth_gravity.png" style="width: 99%" />